EmilioAtZoi/StateManagementPoC/README.md

 **Compatibility with Legacy and New APIs:**

 - Support both legacy and new APIs for cloud synchronization.
-- Use a bridge to handle compatibility between different APIs.
+- Use the bridge to handle compatibility between APIs.

-**Scalability:**

-- Handle multiple devices and peripherals simultaneously.
-- Ensure the system scales as the number of devices increases.

 ### Sequence Diagram